 - removable unit – use as a mini tablet computer

 - runs Android

 No details to report on this one, but Acer did let slip, in an interview with Pocket-Lint, that a wearable device is in the works.

 It’s most likely a smartwatch, coming in 2014.

-Yet another successful Kickstarter debut, the $170 Hot Watch is scheduled to start shipping in April, 2014 (for pre-orders).
+Yet another successful Kickstarter debut, the $170 Hot Watch started shipping to little fanfare in mid-2014.